johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-04-ms-teams-direct-message-api/index.md

 ![screenshot of selecting the output from previous steps](screenshot-power-automate-select-output-previous-steps.webp)

-Now it's action stations!
-We want to use the "Get user profile (V2)" operation so we can look up our user.
+The message mention gives us our user, we'll then use the "Get user profile (V2)" operation so we can look up that user up.

 It's at this point, that we start to do something slightly more complicated in the Power Automate UI.
 We're going to need to supply an id to the "Get user profile (V2)" operation.
 We're going to use an expression to determine this id.
 The expression we're going to use is: